Chomenor/ioef-cmod/cmod-readme.md

 Settings are managed differently in cMod than other versions of EF.
 Here is an overview of how the cMod settings system works.

-- The settings are stored in a file called "cmod.cfg" directly in the EF install directory.
+- The settings are stored in a file called "cmod.cfg" directly in the EF working directory.
 This is separate from the settings files used by other versions of EF, such as hmconfig.cfg.
 The cmod.cfg file is designed to be human-editable, so feel free to open it and make changes.

 - When you first run cMod (specifically, if the "cmod.cfg" file does not exist), cMod will attempt to import your binds and a limited subset of settings from an existing hmconfig.file and transfer them to cmod.cfg.
 If you want to reset cMod to a clean configuration, manually empty (but not delete) the cmod.cfg file.

 - By default, cMod only loads a limited subset of settings from the autoexec.cfg file.
 This is to protect against autoexec.cfg files that are prepackaged in EF distributions and may be incompatible with cMod.
-If you created an autoexec.cfg file yourself and believe it is compatible with cMod, set cmod_restrict_autoexec to 0 (in the console, not in the autoexec.cfg itself).
+If you created an autoexec.cfg file yourself and believe it is compatible with cMod, set cmod_restrict_autoexec to 0 (in the console or cmod.cfg, not in the autoexec.cfg itself).

 ## Directory Handling